Jean-MarcG/portfoli_next/README.md

-# portfoli_next
+# portfolio_next

 portfolio use next and tailwind